 Unauthorized Disclosure Laws Explained

 There are several federal laws prohibiting the leaking of classified information.
-Here we will focus on one specific statute, Title 18 of the U.S. Code, Section 798.
+Here we'll focus on one specific statute, Title 18 of the U.S. Code, Section 798.
 This law prohibits the knowing and willful transmittal of specified classified information to an unauthorized person, but it pertains only to information relating to the communications intelligence systems and activities of the United States.
 This means a person is in violation of the law if they knowingly and willfully perform any of the following acts involving confidential information: